Product

 The Bazu Apple Watch app auto-launches the moment you start a workout on iPhone.
 Dial in weight (2.5 lb steps) and reps with the Digital Crown, check off the set, feel the smart rest timer haptic, repeat.
 Previous performance — last session's weight × reps — is shown above the inputs for context.

 Workout units, rest preferences, and subscription state sync from iPhone automatically.
-Phone stays in the bag.
+After starting the workout, your phone can go back in the bag while you log and finish from the Watch.

 Custom Exercises | 500+ Built In